-- Industrial automation market components and systems for injection and blow molding machinery, heavy industry applications for steel and aluminum production, metal forming presses, flight simulation motion control systems and material and automotive structural and fatigue testing systems. - Medical market components and systems for enteral clinical nutrition and infusion therapy pumps, CT scan medical equipment, ultrasonic sensors and surgical handpieces and sleep apnea equipment. - Energy market control and safety components for steam and gas power generation turbines and oil and gas exploration components and systems.
+- Industrial market various components and systems used in various applications including: heavy industrial machinery used for metal forming and pressing, flight simulation motion control systems, energy exploration and generation products, material and automotive structural and fatigue testing systems, as well as for the electrification of construction vehicles. - Medical market components and pumps for enteral clinical nutrition and infusion therapy, CT scan medical equipment, ultrasonic sensors and surgical handpieces and sleep apnea equipment.

-We operate under three segments, Aircraft Controls, Space and Defense Controls and Industrial Systems.
+We operate under four segments, Space and Defense, Military Aircraft, Commercial Aircraft and Industrial.
 Our principal manufacturing facilities are located in the United States, Philippines, United Kingdom, Germany, Italy, Costa Rica, China, Netherlands, Luxembourg, Japan, Czech Republic, Canada, India and Lithuania.

-Under ASC 606, 63% of revenue was recognized over time for the quarter ended December 31, 2022, using the cost-to-cost method of accounting.
-The over-time method of revenue recognition is predominantly used in Aircraft Controls and Space and Defense Controls.
+Under ASC 606, 63% of revenue was recognized over time for the quarter ended December 30, 2023, using the cost-to-cost method of accounting.
+The over-time method of revenue recognition is predominantly used in Space and Defense, Military Aircraft and Commercial Aircraft.
 We use this method for U.S. Government contracts and repair and overhaul arrangements as we are creating or enhancing assets that the customer controls.
 In addition, many of our large commercial contracts qualify for over-time accounting as our performance does not create an asset with an alternative use and we have an enforceable right to payment for performance completed to date.

-For the quarter ended December 31, 2022, 37% of revenue was recognized at the point in time control transferred to the customer.
-This method of revenue recognition is used most frequently in Industrial Systems.
+For the quarter ended December 30, 2023, 37% of revenue was recognized at the point in time control transferred to the customer.
+This method of revenue recognition is used most frequently in Industrial.
 We use this method for commercial contracts in which the asset being created has an alternative use.
 We determine the point in time control transfers to the customer by weighing the five indicators provided by ASC 606.
 When control has transferred to the customer, profit is generated as cost of sales is recorded and as revenue is recognized.